-Place these two cardboard circles on top of each other.
+- Place these two cardboard circles on top of each other.

-Next cut a long length of wool in one of you chosen colours, I started with dark blue.
+- Next cut a long length of wool in one of you chosen colours, I started with dark blue.
 Hold on to the loose end on the cardboard circle then wrap the wool around the cardboard, when this length runs out continue in your next colour, my second was orange.
 Continue this process until the circle in the centre of the cardboard is completely filled, towards the end you might find you need to thread the wool onto a needle to get it to go through.
 You want to make sure this centre is tightly filled otherwise it will easily fall apart.

 - Once the centre is full it is time to cut around the Pom Pom to remove it from the cardboard.
 To do this cut around the edge of the cardboard, making sure you cut in between the two cardboard pieces.
 Next take a length of wool and wrap around the strands making sure it is tied tightly – this is what holds the Pom Pom together.
 Next remove the cardboard and there’s your Pom Pom!

 - You need 8 legs in total, therefore you need 4 lengths of wool.
 I chose to do all the legs the same colour but you could do them in the different colours used.

-Once the wool for the legs has been cut thread a length onto a needle and sew through the middle of the Pom Pom.
+- Once the wool for the legs has been cut thread a length onto a needle and sew through the middle of the Pom Pom.
 I did mine 35 cm long for the size of spider I made, I like the legs to be long and dangly too!
 Repeat this for the remaining legs.

-Cut out small white circles in felt for the eyes, then using black wool sew the felt into the Pom Pom making the centre pupil of the eye at the same time.
+- Cut out small white circles in felt for the eyes, then using black wool sew the felt into the Pom Pom making the centre pupil of the eye at the same time.
 To do this tie a knot into one end of the black wool, thread the other onto the needle and pull through from the back to the front, then sew back to the back and sew into the centre of the Pom Pom and then back out into the eye to secure it to the spider.

 If you want a loop to be able to hang it up, take a long length of wool, tie a knot into one end, sew into centre of Pom Pom then leaving a long loop see back into the Pom Pom and fasten off.